seanbradley/Simpletown/README.md

 your development machine...
 * SECRET_KEY

-In the .bashrc of your development machine...
+In the .bashrc of your development machine only...
 * DEBUG

 Set the SECRET_KEY and DEBUG as an environment variable on your development machine, like so...